awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 ### Use the AppStream 2\.0 Template User Account to Change the Default Internet Explorer Home Page<a name="customize-fleets-change-ie-homepage-template-user"></a>

-Follow these steps to use the Template User account to change the default Internet Explorer home page\.
+Follow these steps to use the **Template User** account to change the default Internet Explorer home page\.

 **To change the default Internet Explorer Home page by using the Template User account**

-1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.
+1. Connect to the image builder on which to change the default Internet Explorer home page and sign in with the **Template User** account\.
+To do so, do either of the following:

-1. In the left navigation pane, choose **Images**, **Image Builder**\.
+   + [Use the AppStream 2\.0 console](managing-image-builders-connect.md#managing-image-builders-connect-console) \(for web connections only\)

-1. Choose the image builder on which to change the default Internet Explorer home page, verify that it is in the **Running** state, and choose **Connect**\.
+   + [Create a streaming URL](managing-image-builders-connect.md#managing-image-builders-connect-streaming-URL) \(for web or AppStream 2\.0 client connections\)

-1. Log in to the image builder by doing either of the following:
+**Note**
-   + If your image builder is not joined to an Active Directory domain, on the **Local User** tab, choose **Template User**\.
+If the image builder that you want to connect to is joined to an Active Directory domain and your organization requires smart card sign in, you must create a streaming URL and use the AppStream 2\.0 client for the connection\.
+For information about smart card sign in, see [Smart Cards](client-system-requirements-feature-support.md#feature-support-USB-devices-qualified-smart-cards)\.

-   + If your image builder is joined to an Active Directory domain, choose the **Directory User** tab, specify the credentials for a domain user account that does not have local administrator permissions on the image builder, then choose **Log in**\.
+   **Template User** lets you create default application and Windows settings for your users\.
+For more information, see "Creating Default Application and Windows Settings for Your AppStream 2\.0 Users" in [Default Application and Windows Settings and Application Launch Performance](customizing-appstream-images.md)\.

 1. Open Internet Explorer and complete the necessary steps to change the default home page\.